 Bridging Political Divisions

 Traditional political alliances are fraying, especially in the United States, where the future direction of both parties is in contention.
 Although the Republican Party has long been hostile to emissions reductions, a carbon dividends plan offers the GOP several strategic advantages.
 First, dividends should appeal to the party’s base – and Trump’s voters in particular – for the reasons outlined above.
-For the GOP establishment, corrective taxes are fully consistent with free market principles, and once firmly in place, justify the elimination of a range of existing regulations, including the Clean Power Plan.
+For the GOP establishment, corrective fees are fully consistent with free market principles, and once firmly in place, justify the elimination of a range of existing regulations, including the Clean Power Plan.
 The policy’s post-partisan appeal stems from the fact that all major factions could realize an important victory.

 Stabilizing an Unstable World

 Global climate change and our dependence on fossil fuels are increasingly contributing to a less stable world.
 The Pentagon considers climate change a “threat multiplier” that will require more frequent military interventions to respond to natural disasters and the ensuing disorder and chaos, especially in demographically vulnerable regions.
 Our continued over-reliance on fossil fuels props up rogue petro-states and makes us vulnerable to a volatile world oil market.
-A program of carbon taxes and dividends would accelerate the transition to a low-carbon global economy, and thus to a more stable and secure world.
+A program of carbon fees and dividends would accelerate the transition to a low-carbon global economy, and thus to a more stable and secure world.
 Not only would it help prevent the destabilizing consequences of climate change, it would also reduce the need to protect politically vulnerable oil-producing regions.